 Hillary Clinton doesn't do that.

-And uh it's taking a toll on her.
+And it's taken a toll on her.

-And and you can you can see the difference.
+And you can see the difference.

-Now they're speaking at different times.
+Now, they're speaking at different times.

-Two hundred and seventy six days since she held the press conference.
+276 days since she held the press conference.

-When she does appear in public she's having one coughing fit after another she doesn't look well Doug I think the the fact that she used a concussion as an excuse not to remember what the FBI that's certainly problematic.
+I think the fact that she used a concussion as an excuse not to remember with the FBI, that's certainly problematic.

-And you know weeks following the New York Times story that unveiled her use of a private email setup one of her aides began deleting the emails from the server.
+And, you know, weeks following the New York Times story that unveiled her use of a private email setup, one of her aides began deleting the emails from the server.

-That is that's against the law.
+That's against the law.

-So she managed to escape prosecution.
+Sean, she managed to escape prosecution.

 The best I can do on this sorry tale.